MRSA Fluoroquinolones – An Interesting Bunch Playing a High-Stakes Game

 The Difficult Transition Into Phase 3

 Preclinical and early clinical development is expensive enough already for VC companies but it gets really expensive in Phase 3.
 Hence, not surprisingly, few small companies tackle Phase 3 programs on their own.
-Unless an ‘angel investor’ with deep pockets Continue reading The Difficult Transition Into Phase 3
+Unless an ‘angel investor’ with deep pockets commits to the compound and assures continuity of development, the Continue reading The Difficult Transition Into Phase 3